-The Gender & Science Commission was launched in 2014 with the aim of acting as an observer of the gender bias within freshwater sciences.
-Since then, we have studied different barriers that female scientists face during their career, and led different activities to accomplish gender equity in the study of inland waters. |
+The Gender & Science Commission was launched in 2014 with the aim of acting as an observer of the gender bias within the Iberian Association of Limnology and other institutions directly or indirectly related to the study of inland waters.

-Currently, the commission is formed by more than 20 researchers from different institutions and work tightly with the Iberian Association of Limnology (AIL). |
+Currently, the Commission is composed of more than 20 researchers from different institutions and works closely with the Iberian Association of Limnology (AIL). |

 OUR OBJECTIVES